Plans, permits, and a soil report.

 What you see from the road.
 The envelope decisions also set the energy bill for the next 30 years.

-- Board-and-batten metal siding is the dominant exterior look.
+- Board-and-batten metal siding is the dominant barndo exterior.

-- Stone or stucco accents on porches and entry to soften the metal aesthetic.
+- Stone or stucco accents on porches and entry soften the metal aesthetic.

 - Low-E tinted glass non-negotiable (U-factor < 0.30, SHGC < 0.25).